 Fitting in with people’s lives is important for encouraging future involvement in volunteering

 Putting it into context

 It is worth considering that individuals’ motivations change over time and the reasons why people start, stop and continue needs to be looked at alongside other factors, such as context, the triggers that get them started and the resources needed to volunteer.
-Previous research has shown that the drivers of participation (personal motivations and triggers) are tempered by people’s access to practical resources (eg time, money, health and access to transport), learnt resources (eg skills, knowledge and experience) and felt resources (eg confidence and sense of efficacy).
+Previous research has shown that people driven to participate (through personal motivations and triggers) are discouraged by access to practical resources (eg time, money, health and access to transport), learned resources (eg skills, knowledge and experience) and felt resources (eg confidence and sense of efficacy).